MikailCamyar/MikailCamyar/README.md

--  I’m currently studying on Electrical Engineering
+-  I’m currently studying on Electrical Engineering,
+-  I like to learn things from different fields,
+-  I generally learn something by myself .